hanakin/happiness/README.md

 - **4 Space Soft Tabs** for indentions
 - **Semicolons** always

-It is called sane, because I hope that it brings you sanity the same as it does for me.
+It is called sane, because I hope that it brings you sanity the same as it does for me!

 If the information you are looking for is not in this readme, you should take a look at the [Standard readme](https://github.com/feross/standard), it might have what you are looking for.